adastradev/data-ingestion-agent/README.md

 # What is the Data Ingestion Agent?

-The Data Ingestion Agent (DIA) enables the fast and secure delivery of data into the Ad Astra cloud without the need for VPN connections.
+The Data Ingestion Agent (DIA) enables the fast and secure delivery of data into the Ad Astra cloud without the need for Virtual Private Network (VPN) connections.

 # Table of Contents